Luen/scrape_yotpo_reviews/README.md

 # Important Notes
 The script runs in non-headless mode for debugging.
 This can be changed in the Puppeteer launch options.
 Due to the dynamic nature of web pages, the script may need adjustments for different websites using Yotpo.

+This script is primarily for educational and experimental purposes.
+Please be aware of the ethical implications and the terms of service of Quillbot when using this script for paraphrasing content.

 # Contributing
 Contributions to improve this script are welcome.
 Please fork the repository and submit a pull request with your changes.